Quality Assurance & Our Promise

 We understand purchasing anything on the internet can be scary, but purchasing something as important and expensive as your wedding gown and attire can be completely overwhelming!
 To help alleviate any anxiety you have over purchasing formalwear online we have put together this information to help you.

 If the price of the dress seems too good to be true, it probably is!
-According to The Knot, the average price of a wedding dress in the US is $1,564, and custom-made dresses are often even higher priced.
-If you see an ad for a custom-made dress on Amazon, eBay, or the like for $200 you most likely will sacrifice quality and authenticity for the price.
+According to BRIDES, in 2020 the average price of an off-the-rack wedding dress in the US is $1,631, and THE KNOT notes custom-made dresses are often between $1,500 to $4,000.
+So if you see an ad for a custom-made dress on Amazon, eBay, or the like for $200 you most likely will sacrifice quality and authenticity for the price.

 Many, many people copy our pictures (and our competitor’s pictures) and claim they can make you that exact dress – they do this because they have never made that dress design before.
 In reality, they do not have access to the licensed camo fabrics, so when you try to order they attempt to steer you toward another purchase.
 IF they have camo fabric at all, it is most likely illegally copied and the pattern will not appear crisp and digitally clear, like the authentic camo patterns we purchase.

 - You get what you pay for.
 We always recommend you purchase from a reputable company who can provide several pictures of the item you want.
 We believe that although everyone needs to start somewhere, your wedding gown and formal attire is not the place for an inexperienced seamstress!